UMM-CSci-3601/intro-to-git/README.md

 #### Creating a page

-You'll start by creating your :zzz: ~~group's~~ contact info page.
+You'll start by creating your :zzz: ~~group's~~ contact info page (i.e., a new file with the appropriate contact info).

+There are a number of different ways to create a new file in VS Code.
+A nice approach is:

+* Go to the Explorer (top icon in the left tool bar).
+* Open up directories (i.e., folders) until you can see the directory you want the new file to go in.
+* Right click on that directory and choose "New File".
+* Enter its name (see below for naming rules for this step).
+Make sure to include the appropriate extension (e.g., `.md` or `java`) so VS Code will know how to color code and check the file's contents.
+* Press Enter/Return and VS Code will create your new (empty) file and open an editing pane for you to start working in it.

 Each contact info page should:

 * Be created in the `user_info` directory.
 * :zzz: ~~Be named `<your_names>.md`, e.g., `Pat_and_Chris.md`~~